Jake's Bikes Ltd is a limited company registered in England with company number 07449533. Our registered address is:

 - Payment processors such as Universal Transaction Processing, Paypal, Stripe, HSBC, V12 Retail Finance and others for processing card payments, online payments and retail finance services.

 - Cycle to Work providers such as Green Commute Initiative, CycleScheme and others when you apply to purchase a bike with your employer.

 - Banks such as HSBC, Triodos and others if we make a bank payment to you.

-- Councils and government departments such as Bristol City Council and others if we are servicing bikes they have loaned to you.
+- Local councils and government departments if we are servicing bikes they have loaned to you.

-- Universities, colleges and other institutions such as the University of the West of England (UWE) if we are servicing bikes they have loaned to you.
+- Universities, colleges and other institutions if we are servicing bikes they have loaned to you.

-- Couriers such as Velocious cycle courier, Priority Express and the APC parcel network to deliver bikes and parcels to you.
+- Couriers such as local cycle couriers, local van couriers, and APC parcel network and others to deliver bikes and parcels to you.

 If any personal data is transferred outside of the EEA, we will take suitable steps in order to ensure that your personal data is treated just as safely and securely as it would be within the UK and under the GDPR, as explained above in Part 1.8.